 With fall in the air, it’s time to start thinking about things that need to be done to prepare for winter.
 The garden harvests are rolling in, fresh vegetables are everywhere and it’s really, really great.
 Time to fill up your oil tanks before the price change, and at least know where those snow tires are in the back of the garage.
 It’s also time for tax planning.

 There are so many things in the tax code that have time limitations.
 It’s really time to check in with yourself if you want to actually participate in your bill with the IRS.
 Taxes can be very much within people’s control, even though they don’t feel that way.
 If you’re still out on extension, heads up — you have less than four weeks so it’s time to finish whatever you have been putting off, and get that stuff into a tax office.

 Some people might say “Well, I have until October 15th”.
 Remember, October 15th is the final filing day, so October 13th is the last day you should attempt to e-file, in case there are problems.
 And that means you probably should have your stuff at your CPA done and reviewed by the 10th.
-Well, there you go, it’s 30 days, not 45 days away.
+Well, there you go, it’s a few days away.

 Also, there is the overall common sense that if you do a pro-forma return based on nine months’ income, you can now start to look at just how much tax you may owe by the end of the year, with time to make adjustments.
 Like start shopping for equipment for your business that you can fully deduct, or other proactive business purchases.
 Problem is if you don’t know you need to make the adjustments, then how are you going to make them with confidence and with time to think about what you’re about to do?